 …The Best Motorcycle Ride In The Northland

-The event kicked off at 8:00 a.m. at the Manor, with biker registration, a biscuit and gravy breakfast, silent auction, entertainment and a variety of vendor tents.
-Following a performance by the Merry My Day Chorus, safety reminders, and the national anthem, 253 bikes with 367 riders headed out at 11:00 a.m. toward Kearney for the first pit stop.
-Last year, 422 riders on 290 motorcycles participated in the ride.
+The event kicks off at 8:00 a.m. at the Manor, with biker registration, a biscuit and gravy breakfast, silent auction, entertainment and a variety of vendor tents.
+The Ride leaves the Manor at 11:00 a.m. and heads for the first stop at Kearney High School in Kearney, Mo.

-The second stop was in Lathrop, with a complimentary lunch provided by Smithfield-Farmland, Cosentino’s Price Chopper and the city of Lathrop.
-Riders then headed to Smithville before arriving back at the Manor for refreshments and entertainment, as-well-as the announcement of winners from the Bike Show, Dice Roll, Silent Auction, and 50/50 Raffle.
+The second stop is in Lathrop and is capped by a complimentary lunch for all riders and passengers.
+After lunch, we head to Smithville before arriving back at the Manor for refreshments and entertainment, as-well-as the announcement of winners from the Bike Show, Dice Roll, Silent Auction, and 50/50 Raffle.

 Janey’s Ride was founded by Liberty Cycle Center (now LCC Powersports) owner Jeff Heishman in memory of his mother, Janey Heishman, who died of lung disease in 1996.
 In 2003, he teamed up with Kevin Broderick, founder of another motorcycle fundraiser, Over the Next Hill for Immacoalta Manor, in memory of his father, Bob Broderick, who died of lung cancer in 1998.
 The two rides were combined into one as a benefit to Immacolata Manor.